 5. Erectile dysfunction drugs: Viagra, Levitra and Cialis

-It’s possible that drugs known as phosphodiesterase inhibitors may be helpful for guys with premature ejaculation.
+It’s possible that drugs known as phosphodiesterase inhibitors may be helpful for some men with premature ejaculation.

-They’re better known, however, for helping guys get or maintain erections.
+They’re better known, however, for helping men get or maintain erections.
 The following 3 are most commonly experimented with: